Amihaeseisergiu/Java-Technologies/README.md

  Lab implementations for the Java Technologies course

 ### Laboratory 1
-- [x] Created the servlet according to description
+- [x] Create the servlet according to description
-- [x] Invoked the service via a desktop app
+- [x] Invoke the service via a desktop app
-- [ ] Analyze performance
+- [x] Analyze performance